wenkangjing/notes-launch-school/210/lesson6/_210_lesson6.md

   - import { member } from "module-name";
   - import defaultMember from "module-name";
   - import defaultMember, {member1, member2} from "module-name";

+export
+- The export statement is used to export functions, objects or primitives from a given file (or module).
+- Default exports (only one per script), A default export can be a function, a class, an object or anything else.

 no for loop, no for...in
 - to iterate over array